nallen05/old-norse/skald/README.md

 ## Advanced mode stuff

+`*override-terminal-size*`
-`*override-terminal-size*` set this to (HEIGHT .
+ - set this to (HEIGHT .
 WIDTH), & it will fool SKALD-INIT & SKALD-CHECK-TERMINAL-SIZE to using this as the terminal size.
-If set, skald will never query the terminal to check the actual size.
+ - If set, skald will never query the terminal to check the actual size.

+`*override-skald-drawmode*`
-`*override-skald-drawmode*` You can set this to override the behavior of SKALD & SKALD-OVERLAY:
+ - You can set this to override the behavior of SKALD & SKALD-OVERLAY:
-  - :unoptimized - Forcibly draws everything in the change.
+   * :unoptimized - Forcibly draws everything in the change.
 Most useful for writing unit tests, so that tests don't interfer with each other
-  - :prep - Write to change buffer but don't emit.
+   * :prep - Write to change buffer but don't emit.
 Builds up content to emit later.
 This is used mostly for testing.
-  - :null - Write to change buffer, don't emit, then wipe the buffer.
+   * :null - Write to change buffer, don't emit, then wipe the buffer.
 For testing.

+`WITH-SKALD-TEST (&key debug-mode override-drawmode override-terminal-size) &body body)`
+ - executes BODY, with the following setup:
+   - captures terminal output to a string
+   - attepts to read from the terminal within BODY throw an error
+   - sets the following (can be overridden by keyword args):
+     * sets `*OVERRIDE-SKALD-DRAWMODE*` to `:UNOPTIMIZED`
+     * sets `BIFROST:*BIFROST-DEBUG-MODE*` to `:MACHINE-READABLE`
+     * hard codes terminal size to (24 .
+80)
+ - this is for unit testing TUI screens/widgets